For patients/relatives

 Activation of the account

-6. Use the spastic-app
+6. Use the spasticity app

 Use at home or on the go